 With regard to the construction of diasporic identities, the sense of loss created by the traumatic experiences of being forced from their homeland formed a strong connection between the participants.
 First, it created a commitment to reconstruct a collective memory of fragmented traditions and pass it along to future generations.
 For the parents, it was important to create a sense of belonging to the Kurdish group using representations of collected heritage.
-Second, experiences of loss led the participants to strive for a wider acceptance for the Kurdish cause, which in the study took form as an outward-oriented appearance.
+Second, experiences of loss led the participants to strive for a wider acceptance of the Kurdish struggle for a homeland and an independent state, which in the study took form as an outward-oriented appearance.
 Although the participants were clear that the school event was a non-political arena, the festival provided a space for the participants to reach out to the Norwegian society and to relate the Kurdish political struggle for independence to a solidarity with other refugees living with similar experiences.
-While construction of inward identity accommodated the Kurdish participants to life in exile, outward identity mobilized global sympathy for the dream of ending it (Gabaccia 2003).
+While construction of inward identity accommodated the Kurdish participants to life in exile, outward identity mobilised global sympathy for the dream of ending it (Gabaccia 2003).
 Hence, we will claim that the present study displays a complexity of identity constructions at the multicultural school event, which prior research largely has overlooked.

 In order to promote such events as arenas for international awareness, social cohesion and inclusion, schools need to be aware of and address the complex content and functions that multicultural events may hold.
 As a matter of encouraging the polyphony of participant voices controversial issues should not be silenced.
 As we have seen in this study, being Kurdish at the multicultural school festival was for one of the parents also about presenting a political message, striving for acceptance for a cause.
-For schools to acknowledge this part of outward identity construction may contribute to evoking the invigorating, imaginative, and empowering sides of a multicultural event, hence addressing the criticism of such events as superficial, harmonizing and apolitical (Hoffman 1996, Øzerk 2008).
+For schools to acknowledge this part of outward identity construction may contribute to evoking the invigorating, imaginative, and empowering sides of a multicultural event, hence addressing the criticism of such events as superficial, harmonising and apolitical (Hoffman 1996; Øzerk 2008).
 As critics of such events have argued, focusing on the presentation and acquisition of lexical information about different cultures may easily lead to essentialist conceptions and strengthen stereotypes and prejudices.
-For schools, the pedagogical potential thus lies in elaborating interactions and encounters at the festival, allowing the participants to attend with different voices and different ways of representing their nations of origin.
+Based on the premise of allowing the participants to attend with different voices and different ways of representing their nations of origin, there is a pedagogical potential for school in encouraging participants to explore the complexity of meaning of the displayed representations, as also the broad semiotic analysis of our article has shown.
+We argue that this could challenge conventional ways of understanding nations, cultures, and people in diaspora.

 Finally, parents are central actors in these events.
 Future research should further examine multicultural events from the perspectives of children and young people who are a core target group and who may hold different views than their parents.
-Important issues to explore would be how they construct identities and learn at the events, and how they reflect on culture, language, religion and nation as matters of identity construction and learning.
+Important issues to explore would be how they construct identities and learn at the events, and how they reflect on culture, language, religion, and nation as matters of identity construction and learning.